France's Hollande warns against isolating Ebola-hit Guinea

 "Vigilant that Guinea is always open to the world, that it isn't isolated, including during this phase, and that it can continue to ensure its development," he said at a news conference at the end of the visit.

-A number of countries, including several of Guinea's neighbors, have introduced restrictions on travelers from Ebola-affected nations, despite warnings from the World Health Organization that such measures could do serious harm.
+A number of countries, including several of Guinea's neighbours, have introduced restrictions on travellers from Ebola-affected nations, despite warnings from the World Health Organization that such measures could do serious harm.

 Hollande's words echoed those of Fanta Camara, an Ebola survivor he met earlier in the day.